Distance between cubics and rationals

-That is in sharp contrast with the case of positive characteristic, where $(u,v)\in D_{3,1}(\KK)$ must satisfy $v\ge 3$.
+This stands in sharp contrast to the case of positive characteristic, where any $(u,v)\in D_{3,1}(\KK)$ must satisfy $v\ge 3$.

-It happens quite often in Diophantine approximation that the results over $\RR$ and over function fields are similar if not analogous.
-However, the above arguments show that this can not be the case when describing the shape of $D_{d,r}$ because the shapes of $D_{d,r}(\KK)$ are so different depending on the characteristic of $\FF$.
-However, if we consider $\KK = \QQ((t^{-1}))$ and specialise a given algebraic $\alpha\in\KK$ and its best approximant $p(t)/q(t)$ at some integer value $t$, we derive an algebraic $\alpha(t)\in\RR$ and a rational $p(t)/q(t)\in\QQ$.
-In many cases, this rational number appears to approximate $\alpha(t)$ well.
-Therefore, the problems about $D_{d,r}$ in $\RR^2$ and $D_{d,r}(\KK)$ for $\KK=\QQ((t^{-1}))$ are somehow related.
-This heuristic and a bit vague argument suggests that $D_{d,r}$ may look more like $D_{d,r}(\KK)$ in the zero characteristic case.
+In Diophantine approximation it is quite common for results over $\RR$ and over function fields to exhibit strong similarities, if not direct analogies.
+However, the above arguments show that this parallel can not be expected when describing the shape of $D_{d,r}$, since the sets $D_{d,r}(\KK)$ behave very different depending on the characteristic of $\FF$.
+Nevertheless, Theorem~\ref{th5} suggests that $D_{d,r}$ may resemble $D_{d,r}(\KK)$ more closely in the zero characteristic setting.